jetthoughts/jetthoughts.github.io/content/blog/exploring-opportunities-top-companies-hiring-international-employees-in-2024/index.md

 *   Automattic and Zapier are known for their inclusive hiring practices across borders.
 *   Shopify and Buffer prioritize building diverse teams by hiring internationally.
 *   Doist and Hotjar are expanding their global workforce, seeking talent from everywhere.
-*   InVision and GitHub are pioneers in remote work, offering roles to international candidates.
+*   GitLab and GitHub are pioneers in remote work, offering roles to international candidates.
 *   Trello and Basecamp continue to support a global-first approach in their hiring strategies.

 ## 1\.
 Remote